front-end-intermediate/session-11-reactintro/readme.md

 > Object.keys(arr)
 ```

-We will massage the <Pirate /> component in App.js to enable the use of .map().
+We will 'massage' the <Pirate /> component in App.js to enable the use of .map().

 App.js: